 This means that if there is a bank run, as happened in the case of UST recently, its investors will be left holding the bag.
-Churn in the cryptocurrency ecosystem has made Tether’s peg increasingly wobbly.
-The company’s steadfast refusal to submit itself to regulatory scrutiny or third-party audits of its reserves has worsened the situation.
+Churn in the cryptocurrency ecosystem has also made Tether’s peg increasingly wobbly.
+The company’s steadfast refusal to submit itself to regulatory scrutiny and third-party audits of its reserves has worsened the situation.

 Further investor concerns are centered around the structure of its operations.
 It has shifted banking relationships several times over the years.
 A mysterious CEO with a sketchy past had added to the ingredients of a scandal brewing at the company.

 Tether’s premise, when it was launched, was a simple one.
 Each circulating token was to be backed by a US dollar to guarantee liquidity and immediate redemption for investors in crypto’s high risk ecosystem.
 It’s function as a bridge with fiat helped bring new investors into crypto.
 Tether’s premise worked well in the first few years of crypto because token valuations and transaction numbers were measured in thousands or, in rare instances, millions of dollars.

 The situation changed five years ago, when crypto markets exploded on the back of relentless media coverage.
 More traders of cryptocurrencies translated to more demand for Tether tokens because most of the crypto universe remains inaccessible to fiat currency even today and there were few to no alternatives to Tether.